andiosika/NLP-to-identify-toxic-or-abusive-language-for-online-conversation-using-Keras-Deep-Learning-Models/README.md

 ## The Datasets

-For this module's final project, you have the choice of three different types of problems:
+For this module's final project, you have the choice of four problems:

 - Time Series Modeling
 - Recommendation System
 - Image Classification with Deep Learning
+- Natural Language Processing

 For each problem, we have provided a dataset.
-You are highly encouraged to use the provided dataset, but you may use an alternative dataset of your own choosing, pending instructor approval.
+You may use a dataset of your own choosing with your instructor's approval.

 Like Project \#3, the focus here is on *prediction*.
-It will be up to you to determine how best to evaluate your model, but for any of these projects you should imagine that your goal is to build something that **works**.
-If you invest in poorly chosen ZIP codes, this will hurt the business.
-If you make poor movie recommendations, people will stop trusting your judgments.
-And the seriousness of the consequences of mis-classifying pneumonic or non-pneumonic lungs goes without saying!
+It will be up to you to determine how best to evaluate your model, but for any of these projects your goal is to build something that **works**.

 When choosing a problem, consider:

 1. **Portfolio Depth:** One option is to choose the same type of problem you plan to tackle in Module 5 (capstone).
 This will allow you to practice the necessary skills in a group setting, before diving into your individual project.
 You will likely produce a capstone project that is more polished and sophisticated, but your portfolio will demonstrate less breadth.
 2. **Portfolio Breadth:** Another option is to choose a type of problem that interests you, but that you don't plan to use in your capstone project.
 Each of your individual projects will end up less polished and sophisticated, but you will end up with a portfolio that demonstrates a wider range of skills.

 ### Problem 1: Time Series Modeling